 Another important part of growing up is holding yourself responsible for certain behaviors.
-You can create a contract with yourself to make sure you behave well and make responsible decisions in different situations.
-List your ideas for each situation below.
+You can create a contract with yourself to make sure you behave well and make responsible decisions in different settings.
+You can draw or list your ideas.

+C I

+How I will treat people at home How I will behave at home

+·

-How I will treat people at home How I will behave at home How I will treat my friends How I will behave in the classroom
+How I will treat my friends How I will behave in the classroom

+,